Tdookie/Election_Analysis/README.md

 * The total number of votes each candidate won

-* The winner of the election based on popular vote.
+* The winner of the election based on popular vote

+* The voter turnout for each county

+* The percentage of votes from each county out of the total count

+* The county with the highest turnout